 Repeat the procedure in Part 1 for determining the heat of solution of ammonium nitrate using different values for the mass of

 ammonium nitrate and/or the mass of water.
-You should obtain the same heat capacity as you did in Part 1.
+You should obtain the same heat of solution as you did in Part 1.